A monstera on the article Monstera Watering Schedule

 However, this indicates that the roots do not have to take in as much water as they did previously.

-If you overwater the plant at this time, the roots may remain wet for an excessive amount of time, which can result in root rot.
+If you water the plant too much now, the roots may stay wet for too long.
+This can cause root rot.

 You shouldn’t water the soil to saturation during the Winter.
-It is recommended to only water the soil sparingly once every two to three weeks or only after it has become completely dry.
+It is best to water the soil lightly.
+Do this once every two to three weeks.
+Only water after the soil is completely dry.

 Light: